pkmital/CADL/README.md

 # Schedule

-Course runs July 21, 2016 - December 31, 2016

-## Session 1: Introduction To Tensorflow (July 21, 2016)
+## Session 1: Introduction To Tensorflow
 We'll cover the importance of data with machine and deep learning algorithms, the basics of creating a dataset, how to preprocess datasets, then jump into Tensorflow, a library for creating computational graphs built by Google Research.
 We'll learn the basic components of Tensorflow and see how to use it to filter images.

-## Session 2: Training A Network W/ Tensorflow (August 2, 2016)
+## Session 2: Training A Network W/ Tensorflow
 We'll see how neural networks work, how they are "trained", and see the basic components of training a neural network.
 We'll then build our first neural network and use it for a fun application of teaching a neural network how to paint an image, and explore such a network can be extended to produce different aesthetics.

-## Session 3: Unsupervised And Supervised Learning (August 18, 2016)
+## Session 3: Unsupervised And Supervised Learning
 We explore deep neural networks capable of encoding a large dataset, and see how we can use this encoding to explore "latent" dimensions of a dataset or for generating entirely new content.
 We'll see what this means, how "autoencoders" can be built, and learn a lot of state-of-the-art extensions that make them incredibly powerful.
 We'll also learn about another type of model that performs discriminative learning and see how this can be used to predict labels of an image.

-## Session 4: Visualizing And Hallucinating Representations (August 30, 2016)
+## Session 4: Visualizing And Hallucinating Representations
 This sessions works with state of the art networks and sees how to understand what "representations" they learn.
 We'll see how this process actually allows us to perform some really fun visualizations including "Deep Dream" which can produce infinite generative fractals, or "Style Net" which allows us to combine the content of one image and the style of another to produce widely different painterly aesthetics automatically.

-## Session 5: Generative Models (September 13, 2016)
+## Session 5: Generative Models
 The last session offers a teaser into some of the future directions of generative modeling, including some state of the art models such as the "generative adversarial network", and its implementation within a "variational autoencoder", which allows for some of the best encodings and generative modeling of datasets that currently exist.
 We also see how to begin to model time, and give neural networks memory by creating "recurrent neural networks" and see how to use such networks to create entirely generative text.

 # Github Contents Overview